krmblkc/ecommerce/README.md

 # ecommerce
 Payment Service Stripe is added to project.
-The amount will come from the frontend side so the amount is setted to default.
+Because of the amount will come from the frontend side, the amount is setted to default.